 12. Bring Something Warm for the Bus

 Having traveled extensively throughout Mexico, one of my best travel tips for Mexico is to pack a sweater, a thick scarf or a light sleeping bag.
+(Scarves are also super useful when traveling in Morocco!)

 If you are planning to travel by bus, be warned: The buses only seem to know one setting for their air conditions: ice age!

-How often have I almost frozen to death on those long-distance or overnight bus trips in Mexico, I honestly can’t remember anymore.
 Even though the weather outside is mostly pleasantly warm and you wouldn’t think of Mexico as a place where you would need a sweater or long pants, do yourself the favor and be prepared for the bus rides.

 Many hotels, hostels, malls, and cinemas are also big fans of ice-cold temperatures, meaning that you should pack something warm for practically any indoor activities.

 Pack to wear layer and make use of the onion look – different layers that you can peel off depending on the temperature.
-Just choose a lightweight solution to minimize bulk when packing.

 You can check prices of scarves on Amazon here.
 A cashmere sweater or down jacket make great layering options too!